Jazzhound.net - The Home of

 78 rpm Record Grading

-The grading of a record or book is of paramount importance (pardon the pun!).
+The accurate grading of a record or book is of paramount importance (pardon the pun!).
 A record in V condition can be worth less than a tenth of the value of the same item in E+ condition, so grading is the first consideration when buying or selling a record.

 The VJM Record Grading System is an internationally-used and recognised system for grading both 78s and LPs.
 It is used by virtually all jazz, blues, personality and most pre-war record dealers and collectors alike, with an easily understood sequence of letters to show grades and a system of abbreviations to show faults and damage.
-The first grading system to be adopted by jazz record collectors was devised by the publishers of Record Changer magazine in the 1940s, and the system now known as the VJM Grading System is a refined version of the former, introduced in the early 1950s.
+The first grading system to be adopted by jazz record collectors was devised by the publishers of Record Changer magazine in the 1940s, and the system now known as the VJM Grading System is a refined and more accurate version of the former, introduced in the early 1950s.
 There are other systems, notably the one devised by the sound restorer John R. T. Davies in the 1960s, known as the Davies Grading System.
 This utilises two numbers, one for wear and one for scratches and surface damage and, whilst it is generally more accurate than other systems, its unwieldiness has prevented it from being universally adopted and is now, to all intents and purposes, obsolete.

 The VJM Record Grading System